perfact/zodbsync/README.md

     zodbsync with-lock "git rebase origin/main && zodbsync --no-lock playback /"

+Although this particular example can now be better achieved with `zodbsync exec`.

 ## Compatibility
 This package replaces similar functionality that was previously found in `python-perfact` and `perfact-dbutils-zope2`.
 For backwards compatibility,